ieeevr/2024-test/contribute/workshops/index.md

             </ul>
         </li>
         <li>
-            The Workshop CFP is the public document that will be posted and publicised.
+            The Workshop CFP is the public document that will be posted and publicized.
 We strongly encourage submitting a PDF of the CFP through the Google form above.
-However, organisers without access to Google are welcome to email the PDF of the CFP (two pages max), which should include:
+However, organizers without access to Google are welcome to email the PDF of the CFP (two pages max), which should include:
             <ul>
                 <li>The workshop title and acronym</li>
                 <li>Expected workshop date(s) (tentative to change depending on conference
                     limitations)</li>
-                <li>Whether the workshop is organised online or on-site (at the conference)</li>
+                <li>Whether the workshop is organized online or on-site (at the conference)</li>
                 <li>The workshop website</li>
                 <li>A brief overview and description of the workshop (500 words or less)</li>
                 <li>A list of the workshop's topics</li>